jumoel/jumoel.com/_posts/2020-06-23-rust-roguelike-from-scratch-pt1.md

 ---
-title: A roguelike in Rust from scratch
+title: A roguelike in Rust from scratch, part 1
 categories:
   - rust
   - gamedev